Playing Tug With Your Dog Won’t Make Him Aggressive

 Trying to dominate the game by winning is likely to cause less interest from your dog.
 A game is no longer fun when you always lose.

-Tug, hide and seek, working on basic obedience, and nose work games are great ways to get your dogs mental and physical exercise in even when the weather doesn’t permit outdoor activity.
-Next time it’s raining clear out some room and initiate a game of tug – it’s a lot of fun, and physically demanding, for dog and owner alike.
+Tug, hide and seek, working on basic obedience, and nose work games are great ways to give your dog some mental and physical exercise.
+And since they can be played indoors they’re great rainy day activities for your dog.
+Next time it’s raining clear out some room and initiate a game of tug with your dog.
+It’s a nice workout, and it’s a lot of fun for dog and owner alike.